AgileRL/AgileRL/docs/llm_finetuning/vllm_sleep_handoff.md

 Earlier vLLM could not do this for bnb: `level=1` didn't usefully reclaim the GPU and `level=2` re-quantized the bnb base into garbage on wake, so colocated QLoRA was not possible.
-Both are fixed in ≥ 0.22 (verified here with a poison-write round-trip repro and an end-to-end colocated CISPO run on vLLM 0.22.1 and 0.23.0).
+Both are fixed in ≥ 0.22 (verified here by writing known sentinel values into the base weights and confirming they come back unchanged after a sleep/wake cycle, plus an end-to-end colocated CISPO run on vLLM 0.22.1 and 0.23.0).

 That single capability is the whole design: **each side keeps its own base** (no shared tensors, no manual weight copying), and AgileRL just cycles vLLM's base